Mailing Address:

 (561) 616-3455

-The Society has compiled and produced a set of five hard bound books of indexes totaling 37,110 burials for the following Palm Beach County municipal cemeteries:
+The Society has compiled and published a set of five hard bound books listing over 37,000 burials in the following Palm Beach County municipal cemeteries:

 The only standing markers permitted are in the Old Section, but many are illegible and many are missing, along with the early city records.
 The mausoleum, located on the western edge of the cemetery, opened in 1980 and as of 2005, had 2100 inurnments or entombments.

-These books are available for purchase on our "Items For Sale" page.
-They are also available at our library for research.
-If you would like one of our librarians to search for the record for you, Note there is a fee for this search regardless of the results.
-Please click on the Research Request Button on the left to download the form.
-You may also pay for your Research Request from the same window.
+The above books are available at our library for research.
+If you would like one of our librarians to search for a record for you click on the Research Request Button on the left to download the form.